How to Use Least Visitor Count Long Tail Keywords?

 How to find Long-tail Keywords?

 Searching these keywords become easy with the help of free tools.
-I personally use the UberSuggest as it’s a handy tool to search LT keywords.
+I personally use UberSuggest as it’s a handy tool to search LT keywords.
 In the search box, you need to simply put your base keyword, and then it shows all the related keywords.
 Now the real work begins from here.
-You have to copy all the keywords into an excel sheet and simply erase the redundant entries.
-So now simply copy all the keywords and paste into excel.
+You have to copy all the keywords into an Excel sheet and simply erase the redundant entries.
+So now simply copy all the keywords and paste them into Excel.
 You would need to remove copy entries.
 Here you go.

 Data tab>>Data Tool>>Remove Duplicates